Skip to content

 1.14 Disability

-Key facts
+Key messages

 Why is it important?

 A disability may be an impairment of body structure or function, a limitation in activities and/or a restriction in a person’s participation in specific activities.
 A person’s functioning involves an interaction between health conditions, environmental and personal factors.
-Aboriginal and Torres Strait Islander people are at greater risk of disability due to increased exposure to factors such as low birth weight, chronic disease, preventable disease and illness (for example, otitis media and acute rheumatic fever), injury and substance use.
-Along with limited access to early treatment and rehabilitation services, these factors increase a person’s risk of acquiring a disability.
+Aboriginal and Torres Strait Islander people are at greater risk of disability due to increased exposure to factors such as low birthweight, chronic disease, preventable disease and illness (for example, otitis media and acute rheumatic fever), injury and substance use.
+Along with limited access to early treatment and rehabilitation services, these factors increase a person’s risk of acquiring disability.
 Such factors tend to be more prevalent in populations in which there is a higher unemployment rate, lower levels of income, poorer diet and living conditions, and poorer access to adequate health care.

 Findings